crf8472/libarcsdec/BUILD.md

 Documentation is generated in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.

-Note that ``-DUSE_DOC_TOOL=ON`` turns off the LaTeX output!
-You cannot generate m.css and LaTeX output in the same build.

 ### Manual: PDF by LaTeX (smoke-tested, more or less)